 This is the climax of a film starring a giant, personable magic hamster.
 But Totoro has no power to save Mei’s mom.
 He doesn’t “possess” anything at all, other than a big smile and possibly an acorn-powered gyrosphere.
 He has no plot devices up his furry sleeves.
 The Totoro seems more like the children’s impression of the earth – he is a spirit of childhood, which Miyazaki seems to believe is also the spirit of nature.
 The father tells Mei the truth when he tells her that he can’t see the Totoro, and he is still telling the truth when he tells her he believes in it.
 He’s saying that he believes in her.
 He believes in what he used to be able to see too.

-Traditional animation is magic as potent as Totoro's, magic we’ve forgotten that the film can still teach us.
+Traditional animation is magic as potent as Totoro's, magic that this film will still be teaching us after we've forgotten it.
 Miyazaki uses its power to show us the point-of-view of children.
 Those who believe in it may see Mei’s worry as real rather than naive, real because she believes it.
 The real trick to understanding the film is not the realization that My Neighbor Totoro does not contain any magic corn but that it does.
 The mother really is cured by magic, just not the literal magic of Totoros.
 It's the magic of a child’s belief that works the miracle, the miracle not of curing the mother's illness (no magic can do that), but of something much, much rarer – that they all believe everything will be okay.
 When the children dance to make their plants grow, the audience knows that they are imagining it.
 Yet, when they wake up and see the tiny sprouts, much less dramatic than their imagination, they still believe in the magic because that feeling doesn't get better when it gets bigger.
 If it is, it's everything.

 Children have the same belief in cartoons, which require an artisan’s hands (thank goodness Miyazaki’s are still working).
 Disney may claim the greater returns, even taking credit for distributing (and dubbing) Studio Ghibli’s films.
 But Miyazaki and his associates can claim to be the greater virtuosos of wonderment.
 When his films end, they don't climax to a tidy conclusion.
 They just stop, at the break of a stanza, like a moment of life.
 I tend to doubt that he would praise his work as much as I have here, since humility is one of its most apparent traits.
-Creating anything this great probably requires the desire for it to be better.
-It’s possible that even writing a review of his work is too self-exalting to truly reflect it.
+Creating anything this great probably requires the regret that it wasn't more than it is.
+It’s possible that even writing a review of his work is too self-exalting to truly reflect it; every word of this might be completely beside the point.
 So get going!
 Totoro’s waiting (if you still remember how to see him).

 This article is a re-upload from Film Objective, October 3, 2018